-Soterix Medical is the world leader in non-invasive neuromodulation and brain stimulation technology.
+Soterix Medical is the world leader in non-invasive neuromodulation and integrated brain monitoring technology

 Researchers and clinicians choose Soterix Medical devices and accessories where the highest standards in performance are required.
 Soterix Medical products stand-out for their usability, unique features, and precision.
 Leveraging the most advanced scientific understanding, Soterix Medical technology is the forefront of neuromodulation clinical trials for the treatment of neuropsychiatric disorders and rehabilitation.

 The Soterix Medical PainX™ tDCS system receives CE Mark for the treatment of Pain including Migraine and Fibromyalgia.
 Soterix Medical tDCS systems continue to set the standard in research and treatment.

 Soterix Medical Inc. partners with ElMindA Ltd. to develop a new paradigm for pain control.
 Visualizing individual pain networks to revolutionalize the targeted treatment of pain - one patient at a time.

 For combining tDCS with monitoring technologies (such as EEG, PET, MEG, Eye-tracking, NIR, fMRI) - Soterix Medical is the only company with the technology and expertise to ensure successful integration.

 The purpose of the pilot study will be to evaluate the feasibility of open label Transcranial direct current stimulation (tDCS) in combination with computerized cognitive behavior therapy (cCBT) to maintain wellness following an acute course of Electroconvulsive therapy (ECT) for up to 6 months.

 Soterix Medical 1x1 tDCS mini-CT device is being used in the study